 I’m a photographer who knows that you don’t need the most expensive equipment to capture beautiful images.
 But, with good lenses, it can be really hard to avoid the expense.
-The better the glass, the more expensive it will be.
+The better the glass, the more expensive the lens will be.
 So, what are the best lenses for food photography?
-This posts shares my favorite lenses (and comparable alternatives) to help you decide what’s best for you and your budget.
+This posts shares my favorite Nikon lenses (and comparable alternatives) to help you decide what’s best for you and your budget.

 This post contains affiliate links.
 Read the affiliate disclosure.

-The Best Lenses for Food Photography
+Understanding Lenses for Photography

 - What do the lens numbers mean?

 - What’s the difference between a zoom lens and a prime lens?